Sensorineural hearing loss: IHC vs OHC hearing loss

-A normal neural tuning curve is characterised by a broadly tuned low frequency ‘tail’, with a finely tuned middle frequency ‘tip’.
+A normal neural tuning curve is characterised by a broadly tuned low frequency 'tail', with a finely tuned middle frequency 'tip'.
 However, where there is partial or complete damage to the OHCs, but with unharmed IHCs, the resulting tuning curve would show the elimination of sensitivity at the quiet sounds.
-I.e. where the neural tuning curve would normally be most sensitive (at the ‘tip’) (See Figure 5).
+I.e., where the neural tuning curve would normally be most sensitive (at the 'tip') (See Figure 5).

-Where both the OHCs and the IHCs are damaged, the resulting neural tuning curve would show the elimination of sensitivity at the ‘tip'.
+Where both the OHCs and the IHCs are damaged, the resulting neural tuning curve would show the elimination of sensitivity at the 'tip'.
 However, due to IHC damage, the whole tuning curve becomes raised, giving a loss of sensitivity across all frequencies (See Figure 6).
-It is only necessary for the first row of OHCs to be damaged for the elimination of the finely tuned ‘tip’ to occur.
+It is only necessary for the first row of OHCs to be damaged for the elimination of the finely tuned 'tip' to occur.
 This supports the idea that the incidence of OHC damage and thus a loss of sensitivity to quiet sounds, occurs more than IHC loss.

-When the IHCs or part of the basilar membrane are damaged or destroyed, so that they no longer function as transducers, the result is a ‘dead region’.
+When the IHCs or part of the basilar membrane are damaged or destroyed, so that they no longer function as transducers, the result is a 'dead region'.
 Dead regions can be defined in terms of the characteristic frequencies of the IHC, related to the specific place along the basilar membrane where the dead region occurs.
-Assuming that there has been no shift in the characteristic frequencies relating to certain regions of the basilar membrane, due to the damage of OHCs.
+Assuming that there has been no shift in the characteristic frequencies relating to certain regions of the basilar membrane due to the damage to OHCs.
 This often occurs with IHC damage.
-Dead regions can also be defined by the anatomical place of the non-functioning IHC (such as an “apical dead region”), or by the characteristic frequencies of the IHC adjacent to the dead region.
+Dead regions can also be defined by the anatomical place of the non-functioning IHC (such as an "apical dead region"), or by the characteristic frequencies of the IHC adjacent to the dead region.